ynput/OpenPype/website/docs/artist_hosts_maya.md

 ### Publishing model with review

 You can now publish your model and generate review video.
-Go **Pype → Publish...**, validate if you will, and publish it.
+Go **OpenPype → Publish...**, validate if you will, and publish it.
 During publishing, Maya will create _playblast_ for whole frame range you've specified, then it will pass those frames to _ffmpeg_.
 That will create video file, pass it to another extractor creating burnins in it